simran-khanuja/demux/README.md

 bash scripts/train/run_ft_en.sh xlm-roberta-large custom "" "" "" <path_to_source_data> <path_to_target_data>
 ```

-(<span style="color:red">[insert example usage and complete]</span>)
+The scripts under `scripts/train/wandb/jobs/mt` for example, use a custom dataset as the target and a HF dataset as the source.

-## Step 2: Fine-tune multilingual models on source languages using active learning
+# Additional Support/Issues?

-If you want us to support more tasks, models, datasets; or have suggestions on better ways to measure distance and uncertainty for any task, please let us know by opening an issue or sending us an email.
+If you want us to support more tasks, models, datasets; or have suggestions on better ways to measure distance and uncertainty for any task, please let us know by opening an issue or sending us an email at <skhanuja@andrew.cmu.edu>.
 We are happy to discuss and add support for your use case!